cooperhammond/your-technocrats/README.md

 ---

 An incredibly simple application of deep learning in an overly complicated medium.
-At its base, this program will recognize the following famous technocrats with 97.5% accuracy.
+At its base, this program will recognize the following famous technocrats.
+While the accuracy is 97.5%, it is an overtrained model, guessing Elon Musk more often than not.

 1. Bill Gates
 1. Elon Musk